parsaeisa/Notes/AI/Deep Learning/PyTorch/readme.md

 # PyTorch

-PyTorch is an extension of NumPy which can interact with GPU .
+PyTorch is an extension of NumPy which can interacts with GPU .

+The strongest counter part is **Tensorflow** library.
+Pytorch is better for Academic projects and in the production PyTorch has superiority.

 topics :
 * tensor